symfony/symfony-docs/http_client.rst

 Consuming Server-Sent Events
 ----------------------------

-.. versionadded:: 5.2

-    The feature to consume server-sent events was introduced in Symfony 5.2.

 `Server-sent events`_ is an Internet standard used to push data to web pages.
 Its JavaScript API is built around an `EventSource`_ object, which listens to the events sent from some URL.
 The events are a stream of data (served with the